The Most Common Sustainability and Eco-Friendly Hotel Initiatives

 Introduction to Sustainable Hotel Practices

-Within guest rooms, laundries, kitchens, pools, and spas, hotels continue to phase inefficiencies that reduce water and, in many cases, chemicals that are used to treat water systems and clean facilities.
+Within guest rooms, laundries, kitchens, pools, and spas, hotels continue to implement efficiencies that reduce water and, in many cases, chemicals that are used to treat water systems and clean facilities.
 Efforts include the linen and towel reuse programs that are now an industry standard to the installation of low-flow faucets, showerheads, and other fixtures.

 With the limited exception for domestic hotels, recycling programs for the basics such as newspapers and beverage containers are becoming a basic expectation.
 In combination with the recycling efforts, hotels are looking for opportunities to reduce the use of paper and other disposables.
 Hotels and resorts that can go beyond to implement food waste composting programs can demonstrate waste diverted from the landfill upwards of 40–50%.